Note: This project has been acquired in 2018, I'm no longer the owner of ThreadReaderApp

 If something is wrong I get an email, I also have a basic alert mechanism from Kimsufi when the server is down.

 On my laptop, I have a term open on my server with a

 tail -f on logs (I use SSH + mosh).

-Logs includes many things: payments hooks, apache errors, bot mentions and replies, job outputs and more.
+Logs include many things: payments hooks, Apache errors, bot mentions and replies, job outputs and more.

 In case of emergency

 If something goes wrong about performance I use:

 topto check CPU and RAM usage

 Most of the time it is not a performance issue but more a bug that cause some edge case.

 For example last one was some thread that was unrolled and posted on Twitter, got something like 300 RT and then the author deleted the thread.
 So any visitor would arrive at the thread page but nothing was found on the database and so the bot tried to unroll it but it was not on Twitter any more (times 1000 visits).
 Made a mess.
 Fixed now.